matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mkdocs-docker-nginx.md

 ## Docker setup

-Now I have a basic site created and working locally, lets get it working inside a Docker container.
+Now I have a basic site created and working locally, let's get it working inside a Docker container.
 I'll start by creating a new `Dockerfile` with a simple example:

 ```dockerfile title="Dockerfile" linenums="1"
 FROM python:3.13-alpine